ruipbarata/salsify-take-home-test-moved/README.md

 # How will your system perform with 100 users?
 10000 users?
 1000000 users?
 The system should support many concurrent users with ease, as Redis is designed for high concurrency.
 The caching mechanism will prevent file readings, ensuring fast access even under high load.
-Additionally, I am using Puma, a multi-threaded and multi-process web server, which efficiently handles concurrent requests by leveraging multiple CPU cores.
+Additionally, it is using Puma, a multi-threaded and multi-process web server, which efficiently handles concurrent requests by leveraging multiple CPU cores.
 As the number of clientes scale to the millions, Redis migth become bottleneck, especially if many users request different lines from the file simultaneously.
 To support this load, tuning up the chunks or even horizontal scaling of Redis and sharding may be necessary.